ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

-Version 0.8.16 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
+Release 0.8.16 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
 A new `examples/create_annotations.rs` example demonstrates the extended functionality.

-Version 0.8.15 corrects a byte alignment bug that could occur when converting three-bytes-per-pixel bitmaps to four-bytes-per-pixel bitmaps, thanks to an excellent contribution from <https://github.com/vladmovchan>, and adds a new `reset_matrix()` function to transformable objects that replaces the object's existing transformation with a new matrix.
+Release 0.8.15 corrects a byte alignment bug that could occur when converting three-bytes-per-pixel bitmaps to four-bytes-per-pixel bitmaps, thanks to an excellent contribution from <https://github.com/vladmovchan>, and adds a new `reset_matrix()` function to transformable objects that replaces the object's existing transformation matrix with a new matrix.
 The `set_matrix()` function is deprecated in favour of `apply_matrix()`, which better describes the behaviour of the function.
 A new `reset_to_identity()` function resets the transformation matrix of a transformable object to the identity matrix, undoing any previously applied transformations.
 Similarly, the `PdfPage::set_matrix_with_clip()` function is deprecated in favour of the better-named `PdfPage::apply_matrix_with_clip()`.
 Deprecated items will be removed in release 0.9.0.

-Version 0.8.14 corrects a Windows-specific build error introduced in 0.8.13.
+Release 0.8.14 corrects a Windows-specific build error introduced in 0.8.13.

-Version 0.8.13 corrects a bug in `PdfPageTextObject::chars()` that could see incorrect results returned in edge cases involving overlapping text objects, and adds the `PdfPageTextSearch` object and `PdfPageText::search()` function for running text searches across the text of a single page, thanks to an excellent contribution from <https://github.com/zhonghua-wang>.
+Release 0.8.13 corrects a bug in `PdfPageTextObject::chars()` that could see incorrect results returned in edge cases involving overlapping text objects, and adds the `PdfPageTextSearch` object and `PdfPageText::search()` function for running text searches across the text of a single page, thanks to an excellent contribution from <https://github.com/zhonghua-wang>.